eternagame/EternaBrain/README.md

 ### [Eterna100](https://daslab.stanford.edu/site_data/pub_pdf/2016_Anderson-Lee_JMB.pdf)
 61/100

-### K-fold Cross-Validation
-baseCNN
-* Train: 0.71
-* Test: 0.51

-locationCNN
-* Train: 0.31
-* Test: 0.34

 ## Dependencies
 Python: `numpy, tensorflow, pandas, seaborn, matplotlib`

-RNAfold from ViennaRNA
+`RNAfold` from ViennaRNA

-EteRNABot - You will have to clone the EteRNABot repository and move the files to your directory.
+`EteRNABot` - You will have to clone the EteRNABot repository and move the files to your directory.
 Currently, there is no installation option for EteRNABot.

 ## To Use
 ### Step 1: Generate the training data